CloudCompare/CloudComPy/sphinxDoc/userEntities.rst

    :end-before:  #---triangleVertices01-end
    :literal:
    :code: python

+The above code snippet is from :download:`test011.py <../tests/test011.py>`.

 If you want to save meshes to reopen them with the CloudCompare GUI, with a predefined state of what is displayed (colors, normals, scalar fields), use the ``.bin`` format and define the state with the following functions: